-According to Accenture, in the last year, eCommerce companies lost $756 billion due to poor personalization.
-Implementing personalization in eCommerce is no more an option.
+According to Accenture, in the last year, e-commerce companies lost $756 billion due to poor personalization.
+Implementing e-commerce personalization is no more an option.
 Customers expect you to recommend products and services to them based on their interests, past purchases, and other behavioral factors.

 Personalization is showing individualized offers, products, discounts, and content to your customers and visitors based on several parameters.